About Us

 • The Peconic Bay Keeper

-Our friends from the U.S. Coast Guard Chief Petty Officers Association, man and woman the grills to keep us in grub over the weekend.
+Along with local food trucks, our friends from the U.S. Coast Guard Chief Petty Officers Association, man and woman the grills to keep us in grub over the weekend.
 The profits from the sale of the food goes to fund their own charitable cause – and they kick in a contribution to Bradstock as well.

 Over these many years, the Bradstock organization has donated a mountain of food and ongoing monetary contributions to Island Harvest to help those less fortunate than ourselves.